Victorious discography

 Victorious is an American television show that aired on Nickelodeon from March 27, 2010, to February 2, 2013, and ran for four seasons.
 It focuses on aspiring singer Tori Vega (Victoria Justice), a teenager who attends a performing arts high school named Hollywood Arts High School.
-The discography of the Victorious cast consists of one soundtrack album, two extended plays, nine singles, two promotional singles, and ten music videos.
+The discography of the Victorious cast consists of one soundtrack album, two extended plays, ten singles, one promotional single, and ten music videos.
 The show's debut soundtrack album Victorious: Music from the Hit TV Show peaked at number five on the US Billboard 200, with the singles "Freak the Freak Out", "Beggin' on Your Knees", and "Best Friend's Brother" all charting on the US Billboard Hot 100.
 Victorious 2.0: More Music from the Hit TV Show, the show's debut extended play, was released in June 2012 and peaked at number 18 on the Billboard 200.
 It spawned the single "Take a Hint", which peaked at number eight on the US Billboard Bubbling Under Hot 100.
 The show's second and final extended play Victorious 3.0: Even More Music from the Hit TV Show was released in November 2012.
 It debuted and peaked at number 159 on the Billboard 200.